CodeWithJV/holochain-challenge-2/README.md

 You will notice that the updates are not reflected in the UI.

-This makes sense, as our links coming from the collection point towards the create action, and not the update action.
+This makes sense, as our links coming from the anchor point towards the create action, and not the update action.

 #### 2. navigate to to `dnas/blog/zomes/coordinator/blog/src/post.rs`